 Most inverted nipples are congenital, just a normal variation on the nipple, and are genetic.
 Sometimes, though, inverted nipples can be caused by some medical conditions such as:

 - Milk duct infection

 - Breast diseases such as mastitis, abscesses, or breast cancer

 - Changes to the breast caused by pregnancy or breastfeeding

 Women with congenital inverted nipples, especially shy nipples, often learn to cope with them, but acquired inverted nipples, especially when accompanied by other perceived negative changes in the appearance of a woman’s breasts, are more likely to make you feel self-conscious.

-To learn more about inverted nipple correction or other types of breast surgery, please schedule a consultation with Phoenix, Arizona plastic surgeon Dr. Bryan Gawley.
+To learn more about inverted nipple correction or other types of breast surgery, please schedule a consultation with Gawley Plastic Surgery in Phoenix, Arizona.

 Breast augmentation is currently the most popular cosmetic procedure in the U.S. to date, and demand doesn’t show signs of slowing down anytime soon.
 With a growing interest in a procedure often comes more questions.
 One of the most commonly […]